exo-lang/exo-artifact/README.md

 ### Make sure you cloned everything

-This repository and exo both use submodules for dependencies.
+This repository and Exo both use submodules for dependencies.
 Make sure those are pulled and up to date:

 ```